 Even if you are aware of all the best practices, there are several trade-offs you have to keep in mind.
 For example, do you favor review speed or review rigor?
 In this article, I dive into this topic.

 - Wrap-up post

-Don’t miss out on any of the posts of this code review blog post series by subscribing to my mailing list.
+Don’t miss any of the code review blog posts by subscribing to my mailing list.

 As a subscriber, you profit, in addition to my awesome emails about software engineering, also from exclusive treats I prepare for you, such as my code review e-Book.